The Sean Hannity Show: The "Hate-Hannity Hotline"

 Hannity provides a phone line for people who disagree with him to call in.
 He plays some of these clips at the beginning of the bottom half-hour segment of the show.
 He usually supplements these clips with the explanation that he is performing a service to the American people by "Absorbing the hate and bitterness of the angry left so that they will be nicer to you when you meet them along your way."
 This has appeared with less frequency in the radio show, though on the revamped Hannity on the Fox News Channel, this has become a regular segment (usually airing on Thursday).

 Guest hosts

 WABC personality Mark Levin frequently filled in for Hannity during the host's absence until Levin obtained his own syndicated program.
 Guest hosts have included Barry Farber, Mike Gallagher, Curtis Sliwa, Kirby Wilbur, Dennis Miller, and Mark Simone.

 Guests on his show

-The frequent guests on his radio show included John McCain, Rudy Giuliani, Mike Huckabee, Newt Gingrich, Mitt Romney, Bobby Jindal, Fred Thompson and other politicians from both sides of the political aisle.
+The frequent guests on his radio show have included John McCain, Rudy Giuliani, Mike Huckabee, Newt Gingrich, Mitt Romney, Bobby Jindal, Fred Thompson and other politicians from both sides of the political aisle.